Dzole Gergev: Biography

-He was born in Banica, then in the Ottoman Empire.
+He was born in Banitsa, then in the Ottoman Empire.
 After entering IMRO, his first job was that of a courier and terrorists.
-He became chetnik with Tane Stoychev, and in 1903 became the leader of his own regiment in Lerin (Florina).
+He became chetnik with Tane Stoychev from Gornichevo, and in 1903 became the leader of his own regiment in Lerin (Florina).
 In the summer of 1903 he participated in the Ilinden-Preobrazhenie uprising.

 After the rebellion he became a district leader.
 After the Young Turk Revolution he joined the local police.

 He was killed in Florina in 1909 by the Turks, after a Greek provocation.